-Just keep in mind that the card’s valuable rewards program is offset by its $95 annual fee (see rates and fees), but that fee is waived for the first year.
+Just keep in mind that the card’s valuable rewards program is offset by its $95 annual fee (see rates and fees), but you do get a $0 introductory annual fee for the first year.
 Also, you can only redeem your rewards in the form of a statement credit or gift cards.
 Many other cash-back credit cards allow you to get your rewards in the form of a direct deposit or even a paper check.

 Best For Dining: American Express® Gold Card

 Despite its $250 annual fee (see rates and fees), the American Express® Gold Card’s dining rewards and perks make it tough to beat.

 In addition to the high rewards rate on dining, the card also offers up to $120 in dining credits each year.
 You can qualify for a total of $10 in monthly credits when you use your card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
 Enrollment required.